 Gestation at Time of Travel

-The further along your pregnancy, the more limited your cover options become.
-Most providers cover pregnancy complications up to 26-32 weeks.
-Travelling earlier in pregnancy typically means fuller cover and fewer restrictions.
+The further along your pregnancy, the more restricted your cover options become.
+Most Australian providers cover complications only up to 20 to 26 weeks.
+Travelling earlier in pregnancy generally means broader cover availability and fewer restrictions on your policy.

 Destination